microa/microa.github.io/_pages/about.md

 Xiaolin Li, **Binhua Huang**, Barry Cardiff, Deepu John

-- DCenNet, a distributed and decentralized multistage inferencing architecture for anomaly detection of biomedical signals.
+- DCenNet, a distributed and decentralized multistage inferencing architecture.
 - Partitioning a large CNN network into multiple sub-networks with EEPs to deploy the model across different nodes in the Edge–Cloud continuum.
 - Exploration of various EEP combinations and finding a trade-off between complexity and performance utilizing a genetic algorithm.
 - Deployed the model to edge-based systems with limited computing capabilities and evaluated improvements in power consumption.